mricon/lce-talk/talk.rst

   * May leave you exposed to shell injection attacks
   * Or DoS attacks, because they are usually slow

+.. container:: handout

+  Every good site includes a search function, which can be implemented in any number of ways -- commonly either by doing direct database queries, by interfacing with a crawler tool or appliance, or by outsourcing this whole ordeal to a big-name search engine.
+If you're doing the first two, be mindful of the following things:

+  Database-based search
+    Aside from being vulnerable to the usual SQL injection attacks, database-driven search implementations should be mindful of exposing non-public content.
+Make sure when you're querying the database that you're not returning any hits for private pages.

+  Crawler solutions
+    Similar problems exist with crawler solutions, such as the Google Search Appliance.
+If your site uses any IP-based logic to restrict access to pages or documents, make sure your crawler is either aware of that, or that its IP is specifically treated as public.
+Great many documents have been exposed to public simply because the crawler accessed the site from what it considered to be "internal company address."

+    Additionally, unless your crawler is really fast, be wary that it can inadvertently DoS your site.
+People like search boxes and will use them when found, so slow responses from the crawler may exhaust your maxclients setting.

 AWOOGA: Installers
 ------------------